-Join us on November 24, 2020 from 3pm to 5:30pm CST (GMT -6) for a virtual gathering of Indigenous healthcare experts, Elders, and people with lived experience who will speak about Indigenous responses to COVID-19, especially in communities that are also affected by viral hepatitis.
+On November 24, 2020 from 3pm to 5:30pm CST (GMT -6) we held a virtual gathering of Indigenous healthcare experts, Elders, and people with lived experience who will speak about Indigenous responses to COVID-19, especially in communities that are also affected by viral hepatitis.

 - Ceremonial welcome from an Elder